 Use our Pricing and Usage calculator to estimate your usage cost per API or SDK.
 For qualifying Google Maps Platform SKUs, a $200 USD Google Maps Platform credit is available each month for each billing account.
 This credit is automatically applied1 to the qualifying SKUs.

 Pricing for the Pollen API

 Other usage limits

-The following usage limits are in place for each API:
+While there are no maximum number of requests per day, the following usage limits are still in place for the Pollen API:

 Manage your cost of use

-To manage your cost of use of the Aerial View API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
+To manage your cost of use of the Pollen API or to meet the demands of your production traffic, set daily quota limits on all requests to any API.
 Daily quotas are reset at midnight Pacific time.

-To view or change quota limits for the Aerial View API:
+To view or change quota limits for the Pollen API:

 - In the Cloud Console, open the Google Maps Platform Quotas page.

-- Click the APIs drop-down and select the Aerial View API.
+- Click the APIs drop-down and select the Pollen API.